gcaron00/gcaron00/README.md

 - Within the realm of computer science, I have garnered an interest in computational medicine 💓 and data science 📈 .

-- Im aim to gain more hands on experience in these fields via colaberation 👯, competitions 🏁 and coursework ✏️!
+- I’m aiming to gain more hands on experience in these fields via collaboration 👯, competitions 🏁 and coursework ✏️!